taih304/Linux-Shell/Platforms interaction/ThingsBoard/README.md

 v1/devices/me/attributes/response/+
 ```

-Pure command-line implementation for this are not available because subscribe and publish need to happen in the same mqtt session.
+Pure command-line implementation for this are not available because subscribe and publish need to happen in the same MQTT session.
 So this script will never work:

 ```sh
 #This script won't work